futurewei-cloud/chogori-sql/docs/Performance.md

 ## Description

 The Chogori cluster was configured to use RDMA and only one Chogori server core was used.
 We used the Java TPC-C client from the open-source oltpbench project, and configured it to load five TPC-C warehouses.
 Minor, functionally-equivalent changes were needed for compatibilty with the oltpbench TPC-C benchmark.
-Namely, converting function updates (e.g. SET COUNT = COUNT + 1) into explicity read-modify-write operations, and handling conflict aborts correctly.
+Namely, converting function updates (e.g. SET COUNT = COUNT + 1) into explicit read-modify-write operations, and handling conflict aborts correctly.

 ## Single server core throughput